 While the Operating System (OS) is the most important system software powering the gadgets and devices we find under our fingers daily, we’re mostly familiar with the regular few: Windows, Mac OS X, Linux, and for mobile, iOS, Android OS, Windows OS, Blackberry OS, Symbian, Bada etc.

 But outside of these usual suspects there are many more operating systems – big, small, easy, difficult, for general or very specific uses.
 Here’s 8 not-so-known operating systems you might find interesting.

 These operating systems, though unknown to many, are unique and amazing software.
 If you cannot install any of these OS you can try them with a flash drive or via a virtual environment using VirtualBox or VMWare, which you might after you find out what they have to offer.

 Recommended Reading: 9 Cloud Operating System You Can Try Out For Free

 1. KolibriOS: Smallest GUI OS

 Kolibri is the smallest GUI operating system.
-It was forked off from MenuetOS.
-Written completely in assembly language, it is available in two versions: 1.44MB with essential features and 3MB with additional features.
-Despite being small enough to fit in a floppy disk, Kolibri is a complete and working graphical user interface.
+It was forked off from MenuetOS, written completely in assembly language and is available in two versions: 1.44MB with essential features and 3MB with additional features.
+Despite being small enough to fit in a floppy disk, Kolibri is a complete and functional GUI.